natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

     vendor

-If you want to print key-value pairs in the loop, you can do this:
+If you want to print key-value pairs in loop, you can do this:

 .. code:: python